 Research

 My research sits at the intersection of machine learning, molecular dynamics, and NMR spectroscopy.
-Working in the group of Prof. Perttu Lantto at the University of Oulu, I develop atomistic models that bridge quantum-mechanical accuracy and the long timescales required to interpret experimental measurements in complex materials.
+Working in the group of Dr. Perttu Lantto at the NMR Research Unit, University of Oulu, I develop atomistic models that bridge quantum-mechanical accuracy and the long timescales required to interpret experimental measurements in complex materials.

 Image placeholder